moloco/docs/android-sdk/BANNER.md

 }
 ```

+Using this handler, you may implement your own logic for handling landingUrl, and send a HTTP request to `url` manually in the method.
+Otherwise, you may implement your own logic overall.

 ### Load an Ad with an AdUnit ID.
 Initialization requires `AdUnit ID` provided by Moloco.
 Please contact [Moloco](mailto:support@molocoads.com) if you need `AdUnit ID`.